mstenta/farmOS/docs/model/type/log.md

 #### Status

-Logs can be marked as "pending" or "done", to indicate whether they are "planned" or "actual" events.
+Logs can be marked as "pending", "done", or "abandoned".
+Pending Logs represent planned events, while done Logs represent events that actually happened.
+If an event is never completed, and there is no intention of completing it, the Log can be marked as "abandoned" to preserve it for future reference.

 Every change that is made to a Log is stored as a revision, so that it's possible to see how a plan evolves over time until it eventually becomes a canonical record of the event that took place.

 #### Flags